-- Flow fixtures.
-These are any type of fixtures that allow water to flow to and from it, such as a faucet (either in a kitchen, bathroom or janitor sink) or a shower.
+- Flow fixtures: These are any type of fixtures that allow water to flow to and from it, such as a faucet (either in a kitchen, bathroom, or janitor's sink) or a shower.

 - Flush fixtures are those fixtures that can be flushed such as a toilet or a urinal.

-- Process Water.
-Process water is any water that is used for an institutional or mechanical purpose.
+- Process water, which is any water that is used for an institutional or mechanical purpose.
 For example, cooling towers, commercial laundries, car washes, etc. would qualify, however, they are excluded from the calculations for purposes of this article.

 Create a Spreadsheet — Manually

 Remember that spreadsheet that I mentioned earlier?
-Now would be the time to start a column listing each of the types of flow and flush fixtures in the building.
+Now would be the time to start a column called "Type of Fixture," listing each of the types of flow and flush fixtures in the building.
 The list might look like this:

 Then, add a column for the number of each fixture.

-Guess what?
-This is where our occupants come back into the picture.
+Now it's time to bring our occupants back into the picture.
 It turns out that sometimes men and women use different amounts of water.
 For calculation purposes, unless you truly know the occupant water behaviors (for example, if you are calculating your family household use), you will have to make some general assumptions.

 Let’s assume that both sexes use the toilet three times per day, twice for number one and once for number two.
-That said, if a building has urinals then it’s true that men use less water because they use this fixture, so let’s add another two columns to the spreadsheet:
+That said, if a building has urinals then it’s true that men use less water because they use this fixture, so let’s add another two columns to the spreadsheet, Female and Male.